MarinManuel/TorqueMeter/TorqueAnalyzer/README.md

 For instance, this file should be rejected because it does not contain enough cycles

+The software automatically updates the data in the result file.
+You can restart your analysis where you left off by restarting the software and loading the previously-started result Excel file.
+Files already analyzed are not loaded unless the box `Skip already analyzed files` is unchecked.

 # Resources
 <a target="_blank" href="https://icons8.com/icon/4r5HpCBBbNn8/next-page">Next</a> icon by <a target="_blank" href="https://icons8.com">Icons8</a>. <a target="_blank" href="https://icons8.com/icon/LeIi2nYOolQt/back-to">Previous</a> icon by <a target="_blank" href="https://icons8.com">Icons8</a>. <a target="_blank" href="https://icons8.com/icon/Y5jV4wJL13np/open-folder">Open Folder</a> icon by <a target="_blank" href="https://icons8.com">Icons8</a>